govau/notify-client-java/DOCUMENTATION.md

 #### mobileNumber (required)

 The phone number of the recipient of the text message.
-This number can be UK or international.
+This number can be a UK or international number.

 ```
 String mobileNumber="+447900900123";